Financing to Make Your Home Energy-Efficient

 If you're starting from scratch, you'll want to be energy-conscious from the very beginning.

-Similarly, shop for products with the Energy Star label.
+- Similarly, shop for products with the Conventional Loans label.
 This indicates an EPA-certified ability to conserve energy.

 Buying a New Green Home